visualizevalue/mint/README.md

 It makes [layering new functionality](https://nuxt.com/docs/getting-started/layers) a breeze.

+We can build separate layers as themes to extend the basic styles and features of the main application.

-The `@visualizevalue/mint-app-example` customizes the base application to implement a custom theme.
-You can use this as inspiration for your own theme, or start from scratch but adjusting / layering on top of the base app.
+The `@visualizevalue/mint-theme-zinc` customizes the base application to implement a custom theme.
+You can use this as inspiration for your own theme, or start from scratch by layering on top of the base app directly.

 #### Prerequisites